 - Garlic Hummus

-When considering wines to start off a meal, you may want to begin with a semi-sweet or dry white wine such as:
+When considering wines for an Antipasto Tray or to begin a meal, you may want to start with a semi-sweet or dry white wine such as: Prosecco, Sauvignon Blanc, Pinot Grigio, or a Riesling.
+A lighter red wine would also be nice, such as: Chianti, Sangiovese, Pinot Noir, or a Merlot

 Antipasto Trays